Prentyze Brassard’s day had started badly but, before it ended, he would be forced to fight a dragon.

 It was.
 He was staring down a drac’s gullet at a long, pointed, squirming tongue.

 By the Gods!
 It was trying to tear off the porthole’s frame with its teeth!

 The splintered view through the glass now made more sense.
 There were teeth.
 Lots of teeth.
 So many long, pointed teeth and a thin worm of a tongue.
 Also there, down, deep down, illuminating the darkest depths, was something no one could ever see and stay calm.

 By the Gods!
 It was his own voice.

-Father stared at the porthole, frozen in shock.
-Zubin shouted to the pilot, but his words made no sense to Prentyse.
-The expanding brightness, fragmented by crazed glass into hundreds of flames, commanded all his attention.
+Father and son stared at the porthole, frozen in shock.
+Zubin shouted to the pilot, but his words made no sense to Prentyze.
+The expanding brightness, fragmented by glass shards into hundreds of flames, commanded all his attention.

-Flammia crashed into him from behind – knocking him down onto the bench seat.
-Sword in one hand, she snatched the metal flask from his uncertain grasp and swung it hard at the porthole’s spidered glass.
+Flammia crashed into him from behind, knocking him down onto the bench seat.
+Sword in one hand, she snatched the metal flask from his uncertain grasp and swung it hard at the spidered glass.
 The crazed window became separate shards, yielded with a low “wumph!” and vanished into the darkness beyond.

 His ears popped, pain lanced through his head, and his scream shut off.
 Everything sounded heavily muffled.